Three-Dimensional Stacking as a Line Intensity Mapping Statistic: Discussion

-Additionally, we explore the effects of various $L(M_\mathrm{h})$ models for the LIM tracer spectral line.
-While we framed this in the context of the largely-unconstrained CO model space, this could equally be used as an exploration of which LIM tracers are most ideal for a stacking analysis.
-While a brighter tracer will automatically improve the stack luminosity -- any bulk increase to the tracer luminosity will result in a commensurate increase in the stack luminosity -- we also test models which have varying luminosity distributions across mass.
-We find that a tracer which is bright in the high-mass end (e.g.~C22) or a tracer which is bright in the low-mass end (e.g.~L16) each give greater S/N ratios than one which is a more moderate luminosity across all masses.
+Finally, we explore the effects of various $L(M_\mathrm{h})$ models for the LIM tracer spectral line.
+While we framed this in the context of the largely unconstrained CO model space, this could equally be used as an exploration of which LIM tracers are most ideal for a stacking analysis.
+While a brighter tracer will automatically improve the stack luminosity -- any bulk increase to the tracer luminosity will result in a commensurate increase in the stack luminosity -- we also test models that have varying luminosity distributions across mass.
+We find that a tracer that is bright in the high-mass end (e.g.~C22) or a tracer that is bright in the low-mass end (e.g.~L16) each give greater S/N ratios than one that is a more moderate luminosity across all masses.
 If selecting a LIM tracer specifically for a stacking analysis, this should be the primary consideration -- we find that the correlation on an individual halo level between the LIM tracer luminosity and the galaxy catalogue luminosity is not nearly as important.
 In order to explain these two effects, we must look in more detail at the halos contributing to the stack.